HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 This new setup requires additional raycasts, so that the agents can detect opponents or walls that are not at the same altitude as them.
 This is crucial for developing intelligent policies when uneven terrain is introduced.
 ![](https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/blob/develop/Media/Screenshot%20(27).png)
 ## Modified Observation and Action Spaces
 Some modifications were made to the agents observation and action spaces were made to better fit our needs.
 The observation spaces are smaller due to the removal of unnecessary observations that only apply to the Capture the Flag gamemode.
-Additionally, the dash action was removed as it was a bit awkward in our scenario, especially when utilizing our waypoint based movement system.
+Additionally, the dash action was removed as it was a bit awkward in our scenario, especially when moving along waypoints.
 ## Shooting Vertically
 Another obvious additon to our scenario was the ability to shoot vertically.
 Opponents should be able to fire at angles other than parallel to the ground so that they can target opponents at various different altitudes.
 Gif